uabrc/uabrc.github.io/docs/data_management/box_storage.md

 # Box Storage

-To find information on Box and how to log in to your Box account, please find the details here.
-[Box](<https://www.uab.edu/it/home/tech-solutions/file-storage/box#:~:text=Box%20is%20a%20cloud%20storage%20service%20provided%20for,shared%20among%20users%20for%20distributed%20editing%20and%20viewing.>)
+To find information on Box and how to log in to your Box account, please find the details [here](<hhttps://www.uab.edu/it/home/tech-solutions/file-storage/box>).

 ## Finding your Box Storage Total